This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 - Great fit and finish

-Fixed weightlifting benches are generally a bit more compact than adjustable benches by design.
+Fixed weightlifting benches are generally smaller than adjustable benches.
 So if you’re really looking for the smallest weightlifting benches possible a fixed bench is an option.
-Just be aware that you’re leaving a lot of exercise options on the table and you don’t actually save that much money and space.
-But if every millimeter counts, here are the best.
+You do sacrifice the folding capabilities and quite a few exercise options with a fixed weightlifting bench.

 1. Marcy Flat Utility Bench (SB-315)